default branch in switch and select blocks can be put before all case branches, after all case branches, or between case branches.

 }

-The default switch expression of a switch block is a typed value true of the predeclared type bool.
+switch block is a typed value true of the predeclared type bool.true.

 package main